 to find out which whites were freeing their own blacks and what they were

 doing with them in general.
 They thought I was all BS.

 out my stance on the issue just read what I wrote.

 However, if you were a slave and walked away then I never sent anyone after you and I would refuse to pay to have you returned.
 (This is in the history books.)
-In other words my slaves were free.
+In other words the Blacks of Monticello were free.

 a free black lady that visited me at night when I was president.

 in the capital and she was serving.
 She said 'Mister president, sir.
 Would